Ramallah: Early history

-Ottoman era
+Ottoman period

+The area of Ramallah was incorporated into the Ottoman Empire in 1517 with all of Palestine.
+Modern Ramallah was founded in the mid-1500s by the Haddadins (also: Haddadeen), a clan of brothers descended from Ghassanid Christians.
+The Haddadins (ancestors of the present-day Jadallah family, among others), and their leader Rashid el-Haddadin, arrived from east of the Jordan River from the areas of Karak and Shoubak.
+The Haddadin migration is attributed to fighting and unrest among clans in that area.

-Ramallah was incorporated into the Ottoman Empire in 1517 with all of Palestine.
-In 1596 it was listed in the tax registers as being in the nahiya of Quds, part of the Liwa of Quds.
+Haddadin was attracted to the mountainous site of Ramallah because it was similar to the mountainous areas he came from.
+In addition, the heavily forested area could supply him with plenty of fuel for his forges.
+In 1596, Ramallah was listed in the tax registers as being in the nahiya of Quds (Jerusalem), part of the Liwa of Quds.
 It had a population of 71 Christian households and 9 Muslim households.
 It paid a fixed tax rate of 25% on wheat, barley, olives, vines or fruit trees, and goats or beehives; a total of 9,400 akçe.
 All of the revenue went to a waqf.

-Modern Ramallah was founded in the mid-1500s by the Haddadins (also: Haddadeen), a clan of brothers descended from Ghassanid Christians.
-The Haddadins (ancestors of the present-day Jadallah family, among others), and their leader Rashid El-Haddadin, arrived from east of the Jordan River from the areas of Karak and Shoubak.
-The Haddadin migration is attributed to fighting and unrest among clans in that area.

-Haddadin was attracted to the mountainous site of Ramallah because it was similar to the other mountainous areas he came from.
-In addition, the heavily forested area could supply him with plenty of fuel for his forges.